 If you are 65 or older, make sure you have your eyes checked every year or two.
 Your ophthalmologist will check for signs of age-related eye diseases such as:

-Follow your ophthalmologist’s schedule for future eye exams.
+Remember, always follow the schedule your ophthalmologist recommends for future eye exams.

 A comprehensive eye exam is simple and comfortable.
 It shouldn't take more than 45 to 90 minutes.
 Your doctor may have a staff member do portions of this exam.
-The exam should include checks on the following:
+Here is what the exam should include:

 Your medical history

-First, your doctor will ask you about your vision and your general health.
-He or she will ask about:
+Your doctor will ask you about your vision and your general health.
+They will ask about:

 - your family's medical history,